Manager: David Jarrossay

 The flow lab offers efficient support and high quality instruments.
 The staff provides cell sorting on BD FACSAria III, individual training on bench top analysers, maintenance of all instruments and assistance with experimental design, data analysis and troubleshooting.

 - Confocal microscope.
-Leica TCS SP5, equipped with 4 new generation hybrid detectors (HyD Leica technology) and aberration-corrected objectives for high resolution imaging (e.g. 100X 1.4 Oil).
+Leica TCS SP5, fully equipped with 5 lasers, 4 new-generation hybrid detectors (HyD Leica technology), fast z piezoelectric stage for fast 3D live cell imaging, resonant scanner and aberration-corrected objectives for high-resolution imaging such as 20X multi-immersion objective or 100X 1.4 Oil objective.

 - Wide-field microscopes.